GideonLeGrange/haveibeenpwned/README.md

 But if you wish to configure the API, `HaveIBeenPwnedBuilder` allows you to set if you wish to add padding to pwnd password checks [see this blog for details](https://www.troyhunt.com/enhancing-pwned-passwords-privacy-with-padding/), and it allows you to change the pwnd password and breach URLs to use (for testing, don't do this).
-You van also set HTTP Proxy to use.
+You can also set HTTP Proxy to use.

 For example, here we enable padding: